Chapter 11 Reorganization: Process and Players

 • Acts to create, perfect, or enforce a lien against property of the estate

 The stay gives the debtor a "breathing spell" during reorganization.
-Creditors that continue collection efforts after filing risk contempt and damages, even if they had no actual knowledge of the filing.
+Creditors that continue collection efforts after filing risk sanctions for violating the stay.

 Exam Tip: Gotchas